 This trite, tired, malodorous taurian excrement should embarrass anyone who employs it.
 Hell, it should even embarrass anyone who has to witness it.
 Sad stuff.:(

 Not sure if this was mentioned somewhere else but Darko was very impressive tonight against Duncan...
 TD couldn't get anything off on the kid... his length was intimidating to say the least.
 I believe Darko got like 14 and 7 tonight.
 Cie la Vie

+The Spurs had 11 points in the 4th quarter and Duncan went Oh fer against the Fly Serbian Swatter.
 The SA announcer said something to the effect of "Detroit could not find time for this guy, are you kidding me?"

 Did you watch the first half?
 Duncan took him to school.
 I didn't really see them matched up a whole lot in the 2nd half.
 Maybe a couple possessions.
 Dwight seemed to defend him the best.
 He was the only guy that could match his strength.

 yea, everytime I watch the Magic I hear that.
 It's different though.
 If he showed that kind of effort I'm sure he would have found some time.